squidcloudio/squid-samples/angular-crud/README.md

 ```bash
 npm install
 ```
-9. Open the `angular-crud-frontend/src/main.tsx` file and update the configuration with your app's information.
+9. Open the `angular-crud-frontend/src/app/app.module.ts` file and update the configuration with your app's information.
 You can find the values in the Squid Cloud Console or in the `.env` file you downloaded.
 10. Start the frontend by running:
 ```bash
 npm run dev
 ```
 11. Click the URL in the terminal logs to open the app (likely http://localhost:4200/).
 12. Interact with the UI.
 To add a new user, click the **Create user** button.
 You can then update a user's age using the **Update age** form, or delete a user using the **Delete user** form.

-### Next Steps:
-To understand the code better, visit our [Getting Started tutorial](https://docs.squid.cloud/docs/getting-started/dive-in/) which walks through the creation of this Angular application.
-Note: this sample app contains additional organization and styling compared to the tutorial.